-Interestingly enough, while Requiem Angel does still see play today in Commander, outside of Radiant, Archangel Angel Tribal decks, you don’t see her alongside Avacyn or other Angels, including Herald of War.
-According to EDHREC, Ghave, Guru of Spores is the Commander she’s paired with most.
+For quite some time, Ghave, Guru of Spores was the Commander she was paired with most.
 This seems a strange pairing until you consider that Ghave decks produce a lot of tokens, especially Saprolings.
 So, when any of those Saprolings die, especially when sacrificed using Ghave’s ability, you get a Spirit token.

-Another Commander who takes advantage of the Requiem Angel is Jazal Goldmane.
-This does make some sense, considering that Jazal can boost the flying Spirit tokens the Angel creates.
-It makes even more sense when you consider the Angel was re-printed in the same Commander 2014 deck as Jazal.
+Another Commander who takes advantage of Requiem Angel is Jazal Goldmane.
+This makes sense since Jazal can boost the flying Spirit tokens the Angel creates.
+It makes even more sense when you consider Requiem Angel was re-printed in the same Commander 2014 deck as Jazal.